-Radiotherapy may cause the skin around the area being treated to become red, itchy and dry.
+Radiotherapy can cause the skin around the area being treated to become red, itchy and dry.
 Your doctor or therapeutic radiographer can advise you on where this is likely to happen as skin reaction can differ from patient to patient.

-If you have had surgery to this area less than 6 months ago or your surgical wound has not completely healed, we advise that you do not use any skincare products on this area at all.
+If you have had surgery to this area less than 6 months ago and your wound has not completely healed, we advise that you do not use any skincare products on this area at all.

-If you had surgery to this area more than 6 months ago and your wound has completely healed, you may wish to gently apply a moisturiser on this area to relieve any dryness or itching caused by your radiotherapy.
-We do not recommend you use any other skincare product on this area.
+If you have had surgery to this area more than 6 months ago and your wound is completely healed, you may wish to gently apply a moisturiser on this area to relieve the dryness or itching caused by your radiotherapy.
+We do not recommend you use any other skincare products on this area.